Tlf/tlf/doc/README_QTC.txt

 Preparing CABRILLO
 ==================

-If you finish the contest, just write ":wri" in callsign field, then Tlf will save your log in Cabrillo format.
-It's a good idea to exit from Tlf, and start it again - this is only need to recalc correct points, nothing else.
+When you finished the contest, just use the ":wri" command to save your log in Cabrillo format.
+(It's a good idea to exit from Tlf, and start it again - this is only need to recalc correct points, nothing else.)

-Now leave the Tlf, and run the "qtcmerge.py" script, which is part of Tlf, and normally it has been installed to your INSTALLDIR/share/tlf, eg. /usr/local/share/tlf.
-The normal way to run this script from the Tlf contest directory is this:
+Now leave Tlf, and run the "qtcmerge.py" script, which is part of Tlf, and has been installed to your INSTALLDIR/share/tlf, eg. /usr/local/share/tlf.
+The normal way to run this script from the Tlf contest directory is:

 /usr/local/share/tlf/qtcmerge.py YOURCALL.cbr

-Now the script reads your saved Cabrillo file, and write your QTC's to a new file, in Cabrillo format.
+The script reads your saved Cabrillo file and your QTC's and saves them to a new file, in Cabrillo format.
 The new file name will be YOURCALL_QTC.cbr.
-Save the original file, rename this new one to regular YOURCALL.cbr, and you can send it to organizers.
+Make a backup of the original file, rename the new one to YOURCALL.cbr and send it to the contest organizers.

-Note, that you can find more info about the QTC's cabrillo format
+Note: You can find more info about the QTC cabrillo format
 here:
 http://dl0tud.tu-dresden.de/~dj1yfk/qtcs/
 http://www.kkn.net/~trey/cabrillo/qso-template.html